michaeljclark/rv8/doc/src/elf.md

 _work in progress_

+## Address calculation

+The following tables describes the standard ELF address mnemonics used in symbol relocation address calculations (see reference documents):

+- A Represents the addend used to compute the value of the relocatable field.
+- B Represents the base address at which a shared object has been loaded into memory during execution.
+Generally, a shared object is built with a 0 base virtual address, but the execution address will be different.
+- G Represents the offset into the global offset table at which the relocation entry’s symbol will reside during execution.
+	GOT Represents the address of the global offset table.
+- L Represents the place (section offset or address) of the Procedure Linkage Table entry for a symbol.
+- P Represents the place (section offset or address) of the storage unit being relocated (computed using r_offset).
+- S Represents the value of the symbol whose index resides in the relocation entry.
+- Z Represents the size of the symbol whose index resides in the relocation entry.

+## Relocations

 The following table provides information of the RISC-V ELF relocations:

 ELF Reloc Type       | Description                | Assembler           | Details